 This is a once in a generation opportunity to make a huge difference to cancer treatment in Swindon and the local community are backing the campaign in their thousands and in such extraordinary ways.

-At the beginning of March due to the efforts of the local community and with the support of many of our corporate partners we hit the halfway mark raising an incredible £1.5 million.
-With less than 12 months to go we need to raise the final £1.4 million to turn this dream into a reality.
+At the end of October due to the efforts of the local community and with the support of many of our corporate partners we have raised just over £2.6 million.
+Help us to turn this dream into a reality.

 Julie Sue Fred More Stories